Formation and evolution of the Solar System: Asteroid belt

-The inner Solar System's period of giant impacts probably played a role in the Earth acquiring its current water content (~6×10^21 kg) from the early asteroid belt.
+The inner Solar System's period of giant impacts probably played a role in Earth acquiring its current water content (~6×10^21 kg) from the early asteroid belt.
 Water is too volatile to have been present at Earth's formation and must have been subsequently delivered from outer, colder parts of the Solar System.
 The water was probably delivered by planetary embryos and small planetesimals thrown out of the asteroid belt by Jupiter.
 A population of main-belt comets discovered in 2006 has also been suggested as a possible source for Earth's water.
 In contrast, comets from the Kuiper belt or farther regions delivered not more than about 6% of Earth's water.
 The panspermia hypothesis holds that life itself may have been deposited on Earth in this way, although this idea is not widely accepted.